callgenix/claude-metrics-dashboard/README.md

 ---

+## 8. Make Sure You Are Logged Into Claude in Chrome

+Open Google Chrome and confirm you are already logged into:

+* `claude.ai`

+---

-## 8. Ask Claude to Update the Dashboard
+## 9. Ask Claude to Update the Dashboard

 Inside Claude Desktop, type something natural such as: